JDTurn/hello-world/README.md

 # hello-world
 test repository

-Attempting to learn coding - difficult but wortth it
+Attempting to learn coding - difficult but worth it